 - Optimally designed polishing sequence for a perfect shine.

-“Soft metal” as Ceramill Sintron® is revolutionising the production process for dental restorations based on non-noble metals.
-The blanks are made of a pressed alloy of chromium, cobalt and molybdenum, which is kept in shape by means of binder.
-Dental restorations are milled in the preform state.
-Because of the “waxy” consistency of the sintered metal this can be worked effortlessly and quickly in-house with a desktop milling unit.
-Here CNC dry working of the sintered metal has clear advantages over a traditional, labour-intensive casting process or external milling from a CoCr blank.
-After the sintering process the material acquires a very homogeneous, dense and bend-resistant microstructure with a final density of > 98% and a manufacturer-dependent shrinkage rate of 7 - 8.5%.
+“Soft metal” as Ceramill Sintron® is revolutionizing the production process for dental restorations based on non-noble metals.
+The blanks are made of a pressed alloy of chromium, cobalt, and molybdenum, which is kept in shape by means of a binder.
+Dental restorations are milled in the preformed state.
+Because of the “waxy” consistency of the sintered metal, this can be worked effortlessly and quickly in-house with a desktop milling unit.
+Here CNC dry working of the sintered metal has clear advantages over a traditional, labor-intensive casting process or external milling from a CoCr blank.
+After the sintering process, the material acquires a very homogeneous, dense, and bend-resistant microstructure with a final density of > 98% and a manufacturer-dependent shrinkage rate of 7 - 8.5%.
 The low shrinkage factor guarantees high torsional stability during the sintering process.
 The subsequent facing of the material can be carried out with any conventional non-noble-metal framework ceramic.